xLPMG/machine-learning-compilers/docs/submissions/01_assembly.rst

     l_data_1 / l_value_2 / l_value_o
     4 / 7 / 11

+This confirms that the ``add_values`` correctly adds the two input values together and stores the result at the specified memory location.

 Task 1.2.5
 ^^^^^^^^^^^

-To get an idea how the contents of the general purpose registers look like, when calling the :code:`add_values` function we stepped through a function call using the GNU Project Debugger.
+To better understand the contents of the general purpose registers during a function call to ``add_values``, we used the GNU Project Debugger (GDB) to step through the function execution.

-To get the correct view in the GNU Project Debugger we call:
+We launched GDB with the compiled executable:

 .. code-block:: bash

     gdb ./driver_add_values
     lay next

-After :code:`lay next` we pressed enter 3 times to get to the register view in combination with the assembly instructions.
-To start the debugging process we call:
+To activate the correct layout view that displays both the assembly instructions and register contents, we ran :code:`lay next`.
+After pressing ``Enter``, GDB displayed the desired view.
+Next, we set a breakpoint at the ``add_values`` function and began the debugging process:

 .. code-block:: bash

     break add_values
     run

-After starting the debugging process we then proceeded to skip from instruction to instruction using :code:`nexti`.
+After starting the debugging process, we used ``nexti`` to step through each instruction one at a time:

 .. raw:: html